starship/starship/docs/config/README.md

 ## Time

 The `time` module shows the current **local** time.
+Please note that for the `format` configuration value, take a look [here](https://docs.rs/chrono/0.4.7/chrono/format/strftime/index.html) to see what you can pass in.

 ::: tip
-For the `format` configuration value, take a look [here](https://docs.rs/chrono/0.4.7/chrono/format/strftime/index.html) to see what you can pass in.
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.
 :::

 ### Options